Ronalyn Greenlees

-Vilma 'Ronalyn' Greenlees (born 1971) is an Philippines international lawn bowler.
+Vilma Redima Greenlees (born 1971) also known as Ronalyn Greenlees is a Philippines international lawn bowler.

 Biography

 She reached the final eight in the pairs at the 2008 World Outdoor Bowls Championship but came to prominence when winning the triples gold medal at the 2015 Asia Pacific Bowls Championships.

 She won the bronze medal at the 2016 World Outdoor Bowls Championship in Christchurch in the fours with Hazel Jagonoy, Rosita Bradborn and Sonia Bruce.

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, she was selected as part of the team to represent Philippines at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.

+Greenlees acted as the tournament director for the 16th Asian Lawn Bowls Championship in Clark City, Philippines.